Ris1103/Customer-Churn-Analysis/Readme.md

 # Customer Churn Prediction

-This project focuses on predicting customer churn using various machine learning algorithms.
-Churn prediction is critical in customer retention efforts, as it helps companies identify customers who are at risk of leaving and take steps to retain them.
-The goal is to build a predictive model that can classify whether a customer will churn or not.
+This project aims to predict customer churn using various machine learning models.
+Churn prediction helps businesses retain customers by identifying those at risk of leaving.
+The project evaluates multiple models, compares their performance, and identifies the best model for predicting customer churn.

 ## Dataset